QBDI/QBDI/docs/source/get_started-pyqbdi.rst

 As the callback will be called on an instruction, the callback must follow the :func:`InstCallback <pyqbdi.InstCallback>` type.
 Inside the callback, we can get an :class:`InstAnalysis` of the current instruction with :func:`pyqbdi.VM.getInstAnalysis`.
-To have the address and the disassembly, the :class:`InstAnalysis` need to have the type :data:`pyqbdi.ANALYSIS_INSTRUCTION <pyqbdi.AnalysisType>` (for the address) and :data:`pyqbdi.ANALYSIS_DISASSEMBLY <pyqbdi.AnalysisType>` (for the disassembly).
-These two :data:`pyqbdi.AnalysisType` are the default parameter of :func:`pyqbdi.VM.getInstAnalysis` and can be omitted.
+To have the address and the disassembly, the :class:`InstAnalysis` needs to have the type :data:`pyqbdi.ANALYSIS_INSTRUCTION <pyqbdi.AnalysisType>` (for the address) and :data:`pyqbdi.ANALYSIS_DISASSEMBLY <pyqbdi.AnalysisType>` (for the disassembly).
+These two :data:`pyqbdi.AnalysisType` are the default parameters of :func:`pyqbdi.VM.getInstAnalysis` and can be omitted.

 .. code:: python